 “Shit!”
 Avril jumped back from the truck in shock.

 Two bondsan, one male, the other female, watched him from the truck’s interior.

 “What, you thought there were only two of us?” the female bondsan asked.

 “No…” Avril pointed back in the direction he’d come.
 He wanted to say more, but he studied the female bondsan, then looked at her male companion.
 They had the same features, and it occurred to Avril it was like looking at male and female versions of the same person.

 Twins, but more than twins, he thought.

 “Why did you run?” the male bondsan asked.

 “People were shooting.
-There are vultures in Taral, and I don’t want to get caught up with them.
+There are vultures in Taral.
 They’re dangerous,” Avril said.
 “Is everything under control?
 Can I get out of here?”
 He asked with a glance back down the street.
 He could still hear the vultures, and he wanted to present himself to these bondsan as somebody who avoided trouble and wasn’t very interesting.

 He looked up, and in a panicked voice said, “And there’s a dragon.
 Taral isn’t safe.
 I need to get out of here.”